In this page

 - Save it.

-- ✓ Merge check added!
+- Merge check is now added! ✅

 (estimate: 3 min, requires repository write permission)